A flamboyant showcase of Rajasthani architecture and a firm favourite on tourist itineraries as the third corner of India’s ‘Golden ...

 Alternatively you may like modify this trip with your own Holiday Wish List

-Arrive Chennai airport and transfer to the seaside town of Mahabalipuram.
+Namaste!
+Welcome to Chennai, and the start of your eye-opening adventure!
+Our friendly team will be waiting in the arrivals hall to transfer you to your hotel situated in the seaside town of Mahabalipuram.
 Situated on the Bay of Bengal, Mahabalipuram offers long white sand beaches and some of the best archeological sites to be found in the state of Tamil Nadu.

 Touring the town’s sites to the rhythm of chisels chipping granite provides evidence of the strong stone carving traditions that have endured since the 8th century - Pallava dynasty.
 Visiting the beautiful ancient stone carved Shore Temple, presiding over the long, flat beach we discover high wall friezes, intricately carved bas reliefs and shrines dedicated to both Siva and Vishnu.
 It is also of interest to inspect the east facing alter designed to catch the rising sun and the large stone pillar with mountings to hold a beacon for sailors at night out at sea.
 Later we return to Chennai in time to board the Nilgari Express bound for Mettupalayam.